karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

 When updated: 2025-09-22 (UTC) — Live TTY: add deps, flags, and scaffolding; preserve non‑TTY behavior.
+Resolve ESLint 9 peer conflict; fix live defaults typings/tests.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->
 - Init snapshot prompt behavior
   - On "stan init":
     - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.